maciakl/gopher/README.md

 The `<string>` can be a project name or a git repository uri (without https:// part).

+If you provide a valid uri, gopher will extract following information from it:

-Goper will extract the project `name` from the uri and use it to create the project.
-Then it will:
+- the `project_name` from the uri and use it to create the project.
+- your `github_username`
+- the github `repository_address` (ssh format)

+If all you provided was a project name gopher will try the following:

+1. Check if `GOPHER_USERNAME` variable is set, and if so use it's contents as your `github_username`
+2. If the variable is not set, gopher will stop and ask you to type in your `github_username`
+3. Construct the `uri` and `repo_address` from the above

+Once it knows all the relevant information it will do the following:

-- create a folder `name`
+- create a folder `project_name`
 - inside it will:
   - run `go mod init uri`
   - create `.gitignore` file
   - create `README.md` file
   - create `name.go` with simple hello world code
   - run `git init -b main`
+  - run `git remote add origin repo_address`

 So, for example, if you run:

-    gopher init githugb.com/maciakl/test
+    gopher init github.com/maciakl/test

 Gopher will generate the following set of files: